anirudhrao20/fake-news-detector/README.md

  * Understand the theory and intuition behind Recurrent Neural Networks and LSTM
  * Build and train the deep learning model
  * Access the performance of the trained model

+---

+## Problem Statement and Business Case
+Right now, we live in a world of misinformation and fake news.
+The goal of this project is to detect fake news based on Recurrent Neural Networks.\
+Natural Language Processors (NLP) work by converting words (text) into numbers.\
+These numbers are then used to train AI/ML models to make predictions.\
+AI/ML based fake news detectors are crucial for companies and media to automatically predict whether circulating news is fake or not.\
+In this case study, I will analyze thousands of news text snippets to detect if the news is fake or not.

+---

+## Architecture Overview